ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onBlockNotRatedContentChanged*

-This event is triggered whenever the "Block Not Rated Content" setting is changed.
-The "Block Not Rated Content" feature allows users to control whether content without a rating should be restricted or accessible.
-This event notifies the system or application of any updates to this setting, ensuring that the appropriate actions are taken based on the user's preferences.
+This event is triggered whenever there is a change in the setting that controls whether content without a rating is blocked.
+It notifies users about updates to the "Block Not Rated Content" preference, which is used to restrict access to unrated content for enhanced parental control.
+This event ensures that users are aware of any modifications to this setting, allowing them to maintain their desired content restrictions.

 ### Related Functions
-[setBlockNotRatedContent](#setBlockNotRatedContent) : This function is used to enable or disable the "Block Not Rated Content" setting.
-When this function is called, it triggers the `onBlockNotRatedContentChanged` event to reflect the updated status.
+[setBlockNotRatedContent](#setBlockNotRatedContent) : This function triggers the event when the "Block Not Rated Content" setting is updated.

-[getBlockNotRatedContent](#getBlockNotRatedContent) : This function retrieves the current status of the "Block Not Rated Content" setting.
-While it does not directly trigger the event, it is closely related as it provides the current state of the setting.
+[getBlockNotRatedContent](#getBlockNotRatedContent) : This function can retrieve the current state of the "Block Not Rated Content" setting, which may be relevant when the event is triggered.

 ### Parameters